zamilskhan/docs-new/source/installation-guide/index.md

-[TOC]

-# Hardware Requirements
+# Hardware
-The Gluu Server is very flexible, and can be used for a wide array of access management requirements.
+Gluu Server is very flexible, and can be used for a wide array of access management requirements.
 Depending on the size of your data, and the number of concurrent transactions you want to support, you may need more or less memory or CPU capacity.